UnownHash/Golbat/README.md

 `go 1.18`

 You may have problems installing this, let me know.
-I used ubuntu 22 (jimmy) and could do `sudo apt install golang-go` but earlier versions of ubuntu have an older package
+I used ubuntu 22 (jammy) and could do `sudo apt install golang-go` but earlier versions of ubuntu have an older package

 # Instructions